mgechev/blog.mgechev.com/_posts/2016-01-23-angular2-viewchildren-contentchildren-difference-viewproviders.md

 - `TodoComponent`
 - `TodoInputComponent`

-However, if we try to inject this service in `Footer` component's constructor we are going to get the following runtime error:
+However, if we try to inject this service in `FooterComponent`'s constructor we are going to get the following runtime error:

 ```
-EXCEPTION: No provider for TodoList!
-(Footer -> TodoList)
+ORIGINAL EXCEPTION: No provider for TodoList!
 ```

-**This means that providers declared in given component with `viewProviders` are accessible by the component itself and all of its view successors.**
+**This means that providers declared in given component with `viewProviders` are accessible by the component itself and all of its view children.**

-In case we want to make the service available to `Footer` as well we need to change the declaration of the component's providers from `viewProviders` to `providers`.
+In case we want to make the service available to `FooterComponent` as well we need to change the declaration of the component's providers from `viewProviders` to `providers`.

 ##### When to use `viewProviders`?

 Why would I use `viewProviders`, if such providers are not accessible by the content children of the component?
 Suppose you're developing a third-part library, which internally uses some services.
-These services are part of the **private** API of the library and you don't want to make them accessible to the users.
+These services are part of the **private** API of the library and you don't want to expose them to the users.
 If such private dependencies are registered with `providers` and the user passes content children to any of the components exported by the public API of your library, she will get access to them.
 However, if you use `viewProviders`, the providers will not be accessible from the outside.

 ## Summary

 In this article we took a brief look at how we can compose components and directives.
 We also explained what the difference between content children and view children is, as well as, how we can access these two different kinds of children.

 As final step we explained the semantics between the `viewProviders` and `providers` properties of the `@Component` decorator.
-If you have further interest in the topic I recommend you the book I'm working on "[Switching to Angular 2](https://www.packtpub.com/web-development/switching-angular-2)", which is already available in alpha!
+If you have further interest in the topic I recommend you the book I'm working on "[Switching to Angular 2](https://www.packtpub.com/web-development/switching-angular-2)".